 Have you settled into 2019?
 By now you’ve set some goals for the year, but have you updated your business plan?
 Now is the perfect time to reflect on how your business did last year, evaluate whether you met your goals, and take a look ahead.

-If you’re not shifting your overall strategy or making any drastic changes to the business, you don’t need to rewrite your business plan from scratch, but instead update, adapt, and expand it.
-However, if your business is moving in a different direction, you might need a bigger refresher on how to start your business plan.
+If you’re not shifting your overall strategy or making any drastic changes to the business, you don’t need to rewrite your business plan from scratch, but instead update, adapt and expand it.
+However, if your business is moving in a different direction, you might need a how to start your business plan.

 Here are the top five things you should do when updating your plan:

 Before getting started, talk to your customers and potential customers.
 This helps you review and evaluate your business proposition.
 Look at what your customers are buying most and what problems you’re helping them solve.
 What your customers want and your value proposition are important parts to emphasize in your plan.